 Housing Discrimination in Maine

-- Inquiring, orally or in writing, about a protected class trait
+- Inquiring about a protected class trait

 - Failing to make reasonable accommodations

 - Refusing to rent, sell, or lease housing

 - Falsely denying unit availability

 - Providing unequal financial services

 - Engaging in blockbusting or steering

 The Commission does not disclose what kind of penalties are imposed on landlords found guilty of discrimination.
 Victims of housing discrimination can file a complaint at their own discretion.

 Maine landlords must only provide “reasonable” notice before entering an occupied unit, which is normally interpreted as at least 24 hours.
 It is assumed that landlords do not need permission to enter an occupied property in the case of an emergency.

 Maine small claims court will hear rent-related cases valued up to $6,000 but will not hear eviction cases.
 Rent-related disputes have a 6-year statute of limitations.